o1-labs-XT/mastermind-zkApp/README.md

   turnCount.assertEquals(0, 'A mastermind game is already created!');
   ```

-### Method Call Authorization
+## Securing Method Access with Authorization Controls

-- Restricting method calls to specific addresses is crucial to ensure that only authorized parties can execute sensitive operations.
+- It's crucial to have robust authorization mechanisms to restrict access to sensitive methods.
+This ensures that only verified and authorized entities can execute critical functions within the zkApp, protecting it from unauthorized use.

 In the case of our Mastermind zkApp, it's essential to limit method access to the code master and the code breaker.
 Otherwise, anyone could access the zkApp and disrupt the game flow.